cybik/wincompatlib/README.md

-<h1 align="center">🦀 wincompatlib</h1>
+<h1 align="center">🦀 libaragal</h1>

-Rust library that contains a set of interfaces to run windows applications on unix-like systems using Wine
+Rust library that contains a set of formalized interfaces to run applications and games on unix-like systems using either Wine, Proton, or even as Native applications.

+## Why though?

+This library started as a simple, formalized interface to launch payloads into WINE as simply as possible.
+It then grew into this interesting mess because the old man on the team had ideas of grandeur.
+As many Canadians do, he ended up apologizing for that.

 ## Examples